harmon-amakobe/jira-cloud-run/README.md

 ## Quick Procedure Summary

 1. Pull image from Docker
-1. Mount folder in bucket as a volume
+1. Mount folder in bucket as a volume using Cloud Storage FUSE
 1. Connect to Cloud SQL instance
 1. Build modified image using Cloud Build
 1. Test on Cloud Run